How do you explain white privilege to your white children?

 She had heard the story of when I was in middle school, and a girl picked on my Indian friend because her name sounded different and her skin was dark.

-She knew this resulted in me getting brownie smeared on my face… but afterward, I had turned a brownie upside down on the bully’s perfectly blond head.
+Then, I turned a brownie upside down on the bully’s perfectly blonde head.

-We teach our kids by our actions and our words.
+We teach our kids through our actions and our words.

 Likely, they know more about white privilege than you think they do.